 The Microscopy Innovation Lab builds and develops cutting-edge instrumentation meant to tackle challenging biomedical problems.
-It should be noted that these microscopes are developmental systems, and are accompanied with specific challenges.
-For example, they require expert operation, and often necessitate advanced image processing and analysis (and therefore some computer programming).
+It should be noted that these microscopes are developmental systems and are accompanied with unique challenges.
+For example, they require expert operation, and typically necessitate advanced image processing and analysis (and therefore some computer programming).
 Below we mention some of these logistics.

 - The sample preparation (clearing, mounting, labeling, etc.) should be optimized using commercial microscopes available in the Live Cell Imaging Facility.

 - The microscopes in the Microscopy Innovation Lab can only accommodate specific sample sizes and geometries.
 Also, the quantity of samples to be imaged needs to be considered.

 - If a specific subset of the tissue is of interest, the user will need to be present to help identify these regions.